team-plain/typescript-sdk/.changeset/funny-wombats-act.md

 Issues have been removed and replaced with [Labels](https://www.plain.com/docs/graphql/labels).

-The following methods have been removed from the client:
+The following related methods have been removed from the client:

 - `createIssue`
 - `resolveIssue`